Sports Study Music Kids Site and Search Games Movies Fun Kids

 Internet

 Perhaps the most important invention in the area of electronic communications during recent times is the internet.
 The internet is made up of millions of electrical and fiber optic links.
-These links form a network and information get passed and "switched" all over the world.
+These links form a network that allows information to get passed and "switched" all over the world.
 More information is now available at your fingertips and on your computer at home than you could hope to read in a lifetime.

-Fun facts about Electronic Communications
+Fun facts about Electronic Communications Activities

 Electricity Experiments: